Sangyao42/web_serv/docs/POST.md

 - 200 OK
 - 201 Created
+- 204 No Content

 	Fields: Content-Type, Content-Length(when the response body has a fixed length), Date, Server, Allow(methods allowed for the requested resource)

-	For 201: Location (the URL of the newly created resource)
+	For 200: Content-Location(if exists, the URL related to entity body) For 201: Content-Location (the URL of the newly created resource)

 ### Error Response

+> Parsing
 > - 400 Bad Request
 > - 403 Forbidden
+> - 413 Request Entity Too Large
+> - 414 URI Too Long

+> - 403 Forbidden
 > - 404 Not Found
 > - 405 Method Not Allowed
 > - 408 Request Timeout
-> - 413 Content Too Large
-> - 414 URI Too Long
 > - 415 Unsupported Media Type
 > - 422 Unprocessable Entity : validation errors, data integrity issues (optional)

 > - 500 Internal Server Error
 > - 503 Service Unavailable

-Fields: Content-Type, Content-Length, Date, Server, Connection
+Fields: Content-Type, Content-Length, Date, Server

+For 405: Allow

-For 408: Retry-After
+For 408: Connection: close

 For 415: Accept, Accept-Encoding